How to Get 10,000 Drooling Pre-Launch Users for Your Mobile App

 So if you wait until the launch day to tell prospective users about it, you may have to wait months before you actually start to see downloads.

-But since it’s going to take you months to build and develop your app, you can be productive during that time from a marketing standpoint as well.
+But since it’s going to take you months to build and develop your app, you can be productive during that time from a mobile marketing standpoint as well.

 That way you can have users anticipating the release and downloading your app as soon as it launches.